Take balsalazide capsules with a meal or after a snack.

 Before taking balsalazide

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking balsalazide it is important that your doctor or pharmacist knows:
+For these reasons, before you start taking balsalazide it is important that your doctor knows:

 - If you are pregnant, trying for a baby or breast-feeding.